minsukchang/minsukchang.github.io/_pages/misc.md

 ---
 layout: page
 title: services
-permalink: /services/
+permalink: /misc/
-description: A growing list of academic services
+description: A growing list of academic services and other activities
 nav: true
 ---